-At Shippensburg University, the philosophy professors encourage interest in, and enthusiasm for, intellectual endeavors and wisdom.
+At Shippensburg University, philosophy professors encourage student interest in, and enthusiasm for, intellectual endeavors and wisdom.

-Finally, philosophy is a discipline with characteristic methods and techniques.
-The most common technique taught at Shippensburg is the creation, analysis, and evaluation of arguments.
+Philosophy is a discipline with characteristic methods and techniques.
+The most common technique taught at Ship is the analysis, and evaluation of concepts and theories.

-Philosophy teaches people how to understand, analyze, and evaluate concepts and arguments.
+Philosophy courses at Ship teach critical thinking.
+Philosophy teaches people how to understand, analyze, and evaluate concepts and theories.
 It helps us to comprehend peoples’ ideas and form intelligent opinions about them.
 Therefore, philosophy is used everywhere.

 Since philosophy teaches people how to understand, analyze, and evaluate ideas, it is helpful in any career.
-A small number of Shippensburg University students use the minor in philosophy as a stepping stone to graduate study in philosophy.
+A small number of Ship's students use the minor in philosophy as a stepping-stone to graduate study in philosophy.
 Those students hope to teach philosophy at the university level.